Eppo-exp/eppo-docs/docs/guides/no-low-code-experiments.md

 # Running no and low code experiments in Eppo

 Often times there are frequently tested parts of a site or app where teams would like to execute changes in a self-service manner.
-Running experiments without an additional code is easy to do in Eppo with some initial set up.
-With a JSON flag and parameterizing parts of the site or app where frequent changes are made, users can create additional experiment allocations on the same flag/
+Running experiments without an additional code release is easy to do in Eppo with some initial set up.
+With a JSON flag and parameterizing parts of the site or app where frequent changes are made, users can create additional experiment allocations on the same flag.

 ## Creating multiple experiments on the same flag